gsbDBI/bemb/docs/bemb.md

 You will be constructing the `LitBEMBFlex` class, which is a PyTorch-lightning wrapper of the BEMB model implemented in plain PyTorch.
 The lighting wrapper free researchers from complications such as setting up the training loop and optimizers.

-To initialize the `LitBEMBFlex` class, the researcher needs to provide it with the following components.
+To initialize the `LitBEMBFlex` class, the researcher needs to provide it with the following arguments.
 We recommend the research to encompass all arguments in a separate yaml file.
 Most of these arguments should be self explanatory, Please refer to the doc string of `BEMBFlex.__init__()` for a detailed elaboration.

-### Utility Formula `utility_formula`
+### Utility Formula: `utility_formula`
 **Note**: for the string parsing to work correctly, please **do** add spaces around `+` and `*`.
 This section covers how to convert the utility representation in a choice problem into the `utility_formula` argument of the `BEMBFlex` model and `LitBEMBFlex` wrapper.